-But what is more difficult to find out are the facts about the quality of medical care, the availability of health insurance and such things as how to ship your belongings or a pet.
+But what is more difficult to find out are the facts about such things as the quality of medical care, availability of health insurance and how to ship your belongings or a pet.

 Buying into pie-in-the-sky hype about Ecuador without researching the downside may result in your making a premature or unwise decision.

 No one wants to have to pull up stakes and move yet again after finding out they’ve made a poor choice by not gathering enough vital information.
 None of us need any additional stress to adversely affect our health, peace of mind and financial stability.

 Along with divorce and death of a loved one, psychologists consider moving and/or selling your home to be two of the most stressful activities there are.
 When the move is to a different culture, the potential for stress-related health problems is greatly amplified.

 So although the positive aspects of life in Ecuador are numerous, before you make the move, read the answers to 20 frequently-asked questions that future expats ask us---and some they should have asked but didn't.

 If you are even considering the possibility, then “Moving to Ecuador: 20 Important Questions Answered” is an essential read.
 It will make your move easier and help avoid costly, time-consuming errors.

 Make a more balanced decision by studying this thought-provoking material that presents both the negatives and positives of life in Ecuador.